davanstrien/flyswot/README.rst

 *flyswot* uses the `Python`_ programming language.
 You will therefore need to have Python installed on your computer to run *flyswot*.

 For HMD users of `flyswot` it is suggested to use the `Anaconda`_ distribution of Python.
-If you are on a managed PC/laptop you should request this via Technology.
+If you are on a managed PC/laptop you should request this to be installed via the Technology team.

 Create and activate a Conda Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^